DhivyashreeM/Python-File-Handling/ReadMe.txt

 file handling operations.
 This aspect allows me to observe how different programming languages can interact and manipulate shared files seamlessly.

 ### Instructions for C++ Script:
+1.De-Comment the c++ script
-1. Compile the C++ script using a C++ compiler.
+2. Compile the C++ script using a C++ compiler.
-2. Run the compiled executable.
+3. Run the compiled executable.
-3. Follow the prompts displayed in the console to perform file handling operations.
+4. Follow the prompts displayed in the console to perform file handling operations.

 ## Personal Goals and Progress Tracking